Get engagement insights delivered to your inbox

 There’s no right or wrong way to deliver positive feedback.
 It all depends on what makes the most sense based on how your organization is structured and the specific situation.
 If you’re recognizing a remote employee on their tenth work anniversary, a team- or company-wide virtual meeting where you can deliver your words of appreciation face-to-face may be the best call.
 If you’re instead looking to commend your manager on a well-led client meeting, opt for a brief email or chat message instead.

-Back up your words with great rewards
+3. Back up your words with great rewards

 “Congratulations on your promotion!
 To celebrate, we got you two tickets to the Taylor Swift concert coming up!
 I hope this makes your career milestone extra special.”

-Social recognition is always welcome, but some occasions call for more.
-Look to boost the impact of your positive feedback with exciting rewards personalized to the recipient’s tastes.
-This is much simpler when your organization has adopted an employee recognition and rewards platform that features a points-based reward system.
 You receive a certain stipend of points you can give to other team members when you recognize them.
-They watch their points accumulate and then redeem them for gifts and experiences they actually want in the platform’s rewards marketplace.
-This empowers everyone with the ability to make their words of appreciation even more meaningful.
+They watch their points accumulate and then redeem them for gifts and experiences they want in the platform’s rewards marketplace.
+This empowers everyone with the ability to make their words of appreciation even more meaningful.4.
+Recognize your peers

 “Thanks for being someone I can always rely on, John.
 We’ve been helping each other out since we started training together, and it’s made such a huge difference during my time here.”